Well, if

 Murphy

-decided that everything was probably going to good for me and sent a
+decided that everything was probably going to well for me and sent a

 local guy